 The best way to use a reflector for portrait lighting is to have an assistant who understands what they need to do.

-I find it’s helpful to tell my subjects to look away from the reflector so they don’t hurt their eyes.
+I find it’s helpful to tell my subjects to look away from the reflector, so they don’t hurt their eyes.

 Having your assistant stand in the right place with the reflector will provide the most appealing portrait lighting.
-Opposite the location of the main light source is often the best place for a reflector.
+Opposite the location of the primary light source is often the best place for a reflector.